 Hike length: 3.5 miles point to point.

 This hike requires a bit of hard work to reach Beehive Basin in Big Sky, Montana, bit it is well worth the effort.
 Beginning with views of the Big Sky Valley, this trail snakes its way along a trickling, snow-fed creek, across mountain slopes carpeted with wildflowers.
-Upon reaching the basin, a small unnamed mountain lake awaits you surrounded by open vistas, tall mountains, and SNOW!
-A picnic lunch on the lakeshore followed by some trout fishing or a snowball fight is sure to be on your agenda for the afternoon.
+Upon reaching the basin, a small unnamed mountain lake awaits you, while open vistas and towering peaks rise high overhead.
+A picnic lunch on the lakeshore, followed by some trout fishing or a snowball fight, is a great way to top off the afternoon..

-This is the “back way” to get to Machu Picchu by foot and the 40+ mile trail takes you through 15 different ecosystems over the course of 7 days.
+This is the “back way” to get to Machu Picchu by foot and the 40+ mile trail takes you through 15 different ecosystems over the course of the seven day hike days.
 Along the way, you’ll spend the night in beautiful, luxurious mountain lodges complete with hot tea upon arrival, warm water bottles in your bed at night, and a hot tub right outside the door.
-Soaking in the steaming water is made all the better as you gaze upwards at the star-studded Peruvian skies.
-For an alternate to the popular Inca Trail (with entrance into Machu Picchu via the iconic Sun Gate) the Salkantay Trail with its dramatic scenery, fewer people, and stunning lodges cannot be beaten!
+Soaking in the steaming water is made all the better as you gaze upwards at the star-studded Peruvian skies overhead.

 Hike length: 41 miles point to point.

-Strap on the crampons for this guided glacier walk on the massive Columbia Icefield of the Rocky Mountains.
-A specially trained glacier guide will ensure you’re properly outfitted to safely discover the world of glacier ice by foot!
-Stare down into the abyss of a glacial crevasse as you trek past a gaping hole within the glacier.
-Learn your glacier terminology as you view a moraine or millwell up close.
-Take in the craggy, glacially carved landscape as your guide provides the history of this fascinating area.
+Strap on the crampons for this guided glacier walk on the massive Columbia Icefield in the Canadian Rockies.
+A specially trained glacier guide will ensure you’re properly outfitted to safely trek across the ice on foot.
+Once there, you'll stare down into the abyss of a glacial crevasse as you trek past a gaping hole within the ice itself.
+You'll also learn your glacier terminology as you view a moraine or millwell up close along the way.
+Soak up the craggy, glacially carved landscape as your guide provides insights into the geological history of this fascinating area.

-The Angel's Landing trail is one of the most famous and thrilling hikes within the US National Park system.
+The Angel's Landing trail is one of the most famous and thrilling hikes found anywhere within the US National Park system.
 Those with a fear of heights may choose to pass however, as there are certain points that can be quite intimidating.

-This narrow and eye-popping hike in Zion’s main red rock canyon will definitely test your limits when it comes to its dizzying drop-offs and deep chasm views.
-During the hike, you’ll walk along a narrow ridge with drop-offs on each side.
+This narrow and eye-popping route in Zion’s main red rock canyon will definitely test your limits when it comes to its dizzying drop-offs and deep chasm views.
+During the hike, you’ll walk along a narrow ridge with vertigo-inducing drop offs on each side.
 At times, you'll also have to pull yourself up a rock face using anchored chains to give you purchase.
 While there, you can push yourself even further, by climbing through Walter’s Wiggles, a steep, narrow trail that features 21 individual switchbacks.
-Upon reaching Angel’s Landing, you’ll be rewarded with breathtaking 360-degree views that make it 100% worth it!
+Upon reaching Angel’s Landing itself, you’ll be rewarded with breathtaking 360-degree views that make the trek 100% worth it.

-This trail isn't just a favorite of Kasey's it has also been voted “one of the best short hikes in Great Britain”.
+This trail isn't just a favorite of Kasey's it has also been voted “one of the best short hikes in Great Britain."
 Fortunately, despite receiving this accolade, this hike does not see as many trekkers as one would think.
-This walk begins in a spectacular chasm leading to a meadow, where a waterfall tumbles over 320 feet from a high mountain.
-The stunning valley surrounding you, featured in Braveheart, promises jaw-dropping views that will make you feel as if you’re walking the set of a movie.
+This walk begins in a spectacular chasm leading to a meadow, where a waterfall tumbles over 320 feet from the edge of the mountain above.
+The stunning valley surrounding you –– featured in the movie Braveheart no less –– delivers jaw-dropping views that will make you feel as if you’re walking onto the set of that movie yourself.

 Hike length: 5 miles round trip.

-Monte Fitzroy rises above the serene waters of Laguna Capri for a classic Patagonia view.
-There are a number of hillocks along the lake creating unique vantage points for photography of the lake and surrounding scenery that photographers are sure to love.
+Monte Fitzroy rises above the serene waters of Laguna Capri, delivering a classic Patagonian view.
+There are a number of hillocks along the lake that create unique vantage points of the lake and surrounding scenery that photographers are sure to love.
 Venture further out provides views of sprawling glaciers, jagged peaks, and turquoise lakes that are unlike anything you're likely to have seen before.

 Hike length: 4 to 8 miles round trip.